morio-kino/MyForeverNote_Truffle/README.md

 .secret
 ~~~

-### The account to be used for deployment is specified in the network settings of build.sh.
+## The account to be used for deployment is specified in the network settings of build.sh.

+## Run the build
+The build will be executed by executing the following command.